Geeko/Ludum-Library/README.md

 import ludumLibraryModule as ludum ludum.documentation()
 ```
-into your Python shell to print ou documentation.
+into your Python shell to print out the documentation for Ludum Library.
+For a full tutorial got to my website
+https://geeko.github.io and go to the [blog](https://geeko.github.io/blog).